aweis89/ai-terminals.nvim/README.md

 <img width="1512" height="949" alt="Screenshot 2025-07-27 at 11 04 59 AM" src="https://github.com/user-attachments/assets/4353b150-78bc-46ac-a1b7-f34b28738305" />

+# 🤖 AI Terminals Neovim Plugin
+This plugin **seamlessly integrates any command-line (CLI) AI coding agents** into Neovim.
+It provides a unified workflow for interacting with AI assistants directly within your editor, reducing the need for specific, dedicated AI plugins for each tool.

 ## 🔌 Integrations

 This plugin integrates with existing command-line AI tools.
 These CLIs are